Flight Delay Compensation in the UK

 If you’ve just found out your flight is delayed and your airline isn’t communicating well, don’t stress.
 Follow our easy step-by-step guide on how to make the best out of the situation.

-• Hold onto your boarding pass and all other travel documents
+• Hold onto your boarding pass and all other travel documents.

 • Ask why the flight was delayed.

-• Gather proof of the delay, for example photos of the departure board or communications from the airline confirming the disruption.
+• Gather proof of the delay (photos of the departure board or communications from the airline) confirming the disruption and make a note of the arrival time at your destination.

 • Ask the airline to pay for your meals and refreshments.